dtipson/thenUse/README.md

 }) );
 ```

-**.take(integer)** -> after each use, .take specifies how many extra arguments the final function can accept, applying them in order
+**.take(integer)** -> after each use, .take specifies how many extra runtime arguments the final function can accept, applying them in order

 ```
 var toggleClass = use('toggleClass').take(2);